wiremock/wiremock-pact/README.md

 # Wiremock PACT

-Get requests from [Wiremock](https://github.com/wiremock/wiremock/) and create a pact JSON file.
-For publishing the JSON, you may want to look at [pact-jvm](https://github.com/pact-foundation/pact-jvm/tree/master/provider).
+Get requests from [Wiremock](https://github.com/wiremock/wiremock/) and create [PACT JSON](https://docs.pact.io/).
+You may publish the JSON to a broker using [pact-jvm](https://github.com/pact-foundation/pact-jvm/tree/master/provider).

 This repostory contains: